Skip to content

 Autonomy Defaults

-CCCC applies conservative runtime-specific launch defaults for actors it starts.
+CCCC applies runtime-specific launch defaults for actors it starts.
 These defaults are intended to keep agent sessions moving without repeated approval prompts, while still leaving actor/profile commands editable in the Web settings.

 Runtime idDefault commandPermission / autonomy behavior